 Chem-MAP® is a system that will give consumers assurance that footwear, apparel, and accessories made from leather, textile, and synthetic materials are manufactured using responsible chemistry.

-Chem-MAP® is a ZDHC approved verification system which analyses and authenticates supplied chemical formulations for leather, textiles and synthetic materials according to the ZDHC MRSL: A tool developed by ZDHC to achieve the objective of eliminating the use of hazardous chemicals in manufacturing.
+Chem-MAP® is a ZDHC approved verification system that analyses and authenticates supplied chemical formulations for leather, textiles, and synthetic materials according to the ZDHC MRSL: A tool developed by ZDHC to achieve the objective of eliminating the use of hazardous chemicals in manufacturing.

 To successfully prevent harmful chemicals from entering the supply chain, responsible chemical management begins with chemical companies.

-Chem-MAP® provides certification of chemical companies through completion of the c-MAP Programme as well as the opportunity to gain ZDHC Conformance Version 2, Level 1, 2 &3.
+Chem-MAP® provides certification of chemical companies through completion of the Chemical Manufacturers Programme as well as the opportunity to gain ZDHC MRSL V2.0 Conformance Version 2, Level 1, 2 &3.

 Chemical companies and manufacturers of materials can verify the content of supplied chemical formulations through MRSL Testing.

-Forming a key element of Chem-MAP®, MRSL Testing is present in the c-MAP Programme for chemical companies, but can also be carried out separately by manufacturers.
+Forming a key element of Chem-MAP®, MRSL Testing is present in the Chem-MAP® Programme for chemical companies, but can also be carried out separately by manufacturers.

 ZDHC compliant chemicals can be listed on the ZDHC Gateway.

-Chem-MAP® equips manufacturers of leather, textiles, synthetic materials and products with the Approved Manufacturer of Materials status through completion of the m-MAP Programme.
+Chem-MAP® equips manufacturers of leather, textiles, synthetic materials and products with the Approved Manufacturer of Materials status through completion of the Manufacturers and Materials Programme.